Employment Related Taxes

 Office of Human Resources

-The University of Minnesota Office of Human resources has a self service page dedicated to information about compensation and taxes for University employees both on their website and within MyU on the My Pay tab.
+The University of Minnesota Office of Human Resources provides payroll information about compensation and taxes for University employees both on their website and within MyU on the My Pay tab.

 The University of Minnesota has an accountable plan for employee reimbursements.
 An accountable plan is where reimbursements and/or other expense allowance arrangements must meet certain IRS requirements related to business-connection and substantiation, and requires that amounts in excess of substantiated expenses be returned in a timely manner.
 Amounts paid under an accountable plan are excluded from the individual's income.
 Reimbursements made that do not meet the requirements of the accountable plan are taxable.
-If the IRS has asked you for a statement regarding your employer's accountable plan is available, should the IRS ask you for such a statement.
+A statement regarding your employer's accountable plan is available, should the IRS ask you for such a statement.